-COMPULSORY MODULE 3 FOCUS REQUIREMENTS MINIMUM RECOMMENDED WORD COUNT Socialisation and Youth culture Investigate and report on one (1) contemporary aspect of youth culture.
-At least two (2) minor assessment tasks and one (1) major assessment task in the form of a report/ research assignment.
-The report/ research assignment must be presented in written form.
-Major Assessment: 600 - 800 words Minor assessment tasks: 100 - 200 words each Other formats may include a poster, or PowerPoint or an oral/signed presentation of 3 - 5 minutes or the equivalent in multimodal form.
+COMPULSORY MODULE 3 FOCUS REQUIREMENTS MINIMUM RECOMMENDED WORD COUNT Socialisation and Youth Investigate and At least two (2) minor assessment tasks Major culture report on one (1) and Assessment: 600 contemporary one (1) major assessment task in the form of a report/ - 800 words aspect of youth research assignment. culture.
+Minor The report/ research assignment must be presented in written assessment form. tasks: 100 - 200 words each Other formats may include a poster, or PowerPoint or an oral/signed presentation of 3 - 5 minutes or the equivalent in multimodal form.
 Posters may be produced electronically or in hard- copy format.
 They will be supported by documented information/data.
-Documentation of investigation will not exceed 600 words. sub-headings may be used bullet points, diagrams, tables, graphs and charts may be used statistical analysis, where appropriate, is expected definition of terms may be included in the word count appendices will not be used in the word count.
-NOTE: It is recommended that a range of formats be used by learners throughout the delivery of the course.
-NOTE: Not more than two (2) posters will be produced by learners in completing the work requirements of this course.
+Documentation of investigation will not exceed 600 words.

+- sub-headings may be used - bullet points, diagrams, tables, graphs and charts may be used - statistical analysis, where appropriate, is expected - definition of terms may be included in the word count - appendices will not be used in the word count. - NOTE: It is recommended that a range of formats be used by learners throughout the delivery of the course. - NOTE: Not more than two (2) posters will be produced by learners in completing the work requirements of this course.
 Other formats will complement the format of responses to work requirements.

 Appropriate referencing must be used.
-See TASC's Authenticity and Academic Integrity: A Guide -- -- --
+See TASC's Authenticity and Academic Integrity: A Guide